AndrewLawrence/dCVnet/README.md

 # What is dCVnet?

+[ see the Presentations folder for slides from a talk on dCVnet given 2021-09-15 ]

 The motivating problem behind dCVnet is prediction modelling<sup>[1](#fn1)</sup> in data with relatively few observations (*n*) for the number of predictors (*p*), especially where there may be uninformative or redundant